 We may also use imaging and genetic testing to confirm a diagnosis of liver metastases and get insight into what might be effective for treating it.

 We use state-of-the-art diagnostic imaging techniques to create high-quality pictures of liver metastases.
 With these images, we can pinpoint the location of your tumor and determine the condition of the organ and surrounding organs and blood vessels.

-The images reveal precise details about the tumor, such as its exact size and density, helping our doctors to predict its response to treatment.
-Imaging technology also helps guide surgeons and interventional radiologists during treatment.
+The images reveal precise details about the tumor, such as its exact size and density, helping us predict the response to treatment.
+Imaging technology also guides our surgeons and interventional radiologists during treatment.